hlab1/scRNAseqWithCICT/README.md

 * Please refer to the code comments for more information on the CICT algorithm and its configuration options.

 ## 4. License
-scRNAseqWithCICT is licensed under Creative Commons Attribution-NonCommercial-ShareAlike (BY-NC-SA) (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) provided the following addendum:
+scRNAseqWithCICT  algorithm and source code is licensed under Creative Commons Attribution-NonCommercial-ShareAlike (BY-NC-SA) (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) provided the following addendum:

 1. **Definitions**